 Is Internet in the U.S. slow and costly?

 If you live in the U.S., you are probably being ripped off by your Internet service provider.
 That should make you angry Ц and itТs time to start doing something about it.

 That piece just made me rant about the price and speed and multitude of Internet access options here [in small campus town], in comparison with my home city in Belarus, where connectivity was a way cheaper with a number of different options available.

 And yes, I`m not even recalling mobile Internet where Belarusian carriers win hands down in 3G-value.

 Albert-Laszlo Barabasi, the famous network/social scientist, has published his new piece, saying that any two pages on the Web are connected by less than 19 hyperlinks.

 Okay, that`s becoming really creepy.

 I got used to people and businesses stalking me online, but offline?
-Was walking with my professor and discussing different stuff around tenure tracks.
+Was walking with my professor and discussing different stuff related to tenure tracks in academia.

 In 15 minutes I see that "TenureTrack.com followed you" on Twitter.
 WTF??!!